 - Following new employee schedules that often call for longer shifts

 How staff are being treated has also changed.
-Employees are no longer viewed as caretakers alone but also as potential transmitters of a dangerous coronavirus.
+Employees are no longer viewed only as caretakers but also as potential transmitters of a dangerous virus.
 Consequently, they must undergo health screenings every day before starting work.

-In many facilities, workforce management systems are playing an integral part in screening employees.
+In many facilities, workforce management systems play an integral part in screening employees.
 Systems with integrated employee scheduling and attendance tracking are streamlining screening efforts and enforcing privacy guidelines.

 For example, an intelligent time clock can require employees answer the following CDC-approved questions before allowing them to clock in.
 In addition, the automated attendance management system helps operators follow American for Disability Act (ADA) for keeping employee health information confidential by limiting access to questions and answers to appropriate personnel.

 Have you washed your hands or used alcohol-based hand rub before entering?

 - Do you have any of the following symptoms?